sw1a403/Simulation-program/README.md

 The user will be able to input different factors that will affect the simulation program.
 The following user inputs are possible:

 * Max speed of the motor vehicles and bus in km/h.
-* Is there traffic lights on the road?
+* Are there traffic lights on the road?
 * Amount of traffic lights on the road and timing interval.
-* Is there other motor vehicles on the road?
+* Are there other motor vehicles on the road?
 * Amount of other motor vehicles on the road if there is any.

 The following factors are static in this simulation program: